Book – Change Your Questions, Change Your Life

 |Defends Assumption||Questions Assumption|

 |Primary Mood – Protective||Primary Mood – Curious|

 3) Choice Map (Judger or Learner) –

-Coach Joseph introduces the Choice map concept to Ben for explaining the Question thinking model.
+Coach Joseph introduces the Choice map concept to Ben to explain the Question thinking model.

-- Every time we question, we are either judging or we are learning.
+- Every time we question, we are either judging or learning.
 We can’t do both at the same time.
-Judging questions close our mind and we look for faults, someone to blame.
+Evaluating questions closes our minds, and we look for faults or someone to blame.

-- It is our responsibility to get out of judging questions and dwell into learning questions, where we are open to understand other’s situation, willing to look at things from different perspective and look for solutions.
+- It is our responsibility to get out of judging questions and dwell into learning questions, where we are open to understanding other’s situations, willing to look at things from different perspectives and look for solutions.